-One interesting feature of Wildwood is that there are no “high end” hotels here.
-Virtually all of the accommodations are relatively inexpensive motels which appear to all have been here since the 1960’s.
-This all means that Wildwood is a very family-friendly place where I can see people can come here for a week or a weekend and it be budget friendly.
+One interesting feature of Wildwood is that there are no “high-end” hotels here.
+Virtually all of the accommodations are relatively inexpensive motels which appear to all have been here since the 1960s.
+This all means that Wildwood is a very family-friendly place where I can see people can come here for a week or a weekend and it is budget-friendly.
 I can attest that the costs for our accommodations in Wildwood were a huge bargain compared to everywhere else on this trip.

-Urie’s ended up being a sprawling restaurant with at least 100 tables, all white plastic patio furniture.
+Urie’s ended up being a sprawling restaurant with at least 100 tables, and all-white plastic patio furniture.
 Nonetheless, the place was packed and the service was really good.
-Despite the unique decor, the food was actually really good, all at a fairly reasonably price.
+Despite the unique decor, the food was actually really good, all at a fairly reasonable price.
 I can see the attraction.